suzaku01/mhfz_quest_editor/README.md

 ・Monster behavior type, appearance
 ・Fishing
 ・Force equipment items
-・So much small things not listed on here
+・So much small things that are not listed on here

 # To do
 ・Improve UI